Danger in the Lumo-Bay

 * * *

-Three hours later, the orange-striped form of Lieutenant LeGuin stepped through an archway that appeared in one of the library bookshelves.
+Three hours later, the orange-striped form of Lt.
+LeGuin stepped through an archway that appeared in one of the library bookshelves.
 The clear, bright light of the ship’s corridor streamed through the archway behind him.

 “Captain?
 Doctor?” the orange cat asked.
 His tail twitched in concern.
 Then he saw the Sphynx cat in his trench coat and the Irish Setter in her black dress sitting awkwardly on the floor, reading the antique books.